e2eelab/e2ee-security-whitepaper/index.md

 Fig.12: Add a group member
 </p>

-##### ‌Remove group members
+##### ‌Remove members

 When some group members are removed, the group member who makes the changed event will generate a new seed secret and send to other remained group members via one- to-one session, so that all of the remained group members will rebuild group sessions, including outbound and inbound.
 As a result, all outbound and inbound group sessions will be renewed, and the removed group members has no information about the updated group sessions.

 ## E2EE Protocols‌

-SKISSM provides a set of request-response protocols and supports the handling of server- sent messages \[Fig.13\].
-These request-response protocols give a direct control and message exchange mechanism to interact with E2EE server for better integration with user application.
-The server-sent events protocol on the other hand help SKISSM efficiently notified and keep the states of account and sessions updated with the E2EE messaging schemes.
+SKISSM offers offers various request-response protocols and aids in managing server-sent messages \[Fig.13\].
+The request-response protocols provide a direct control and message exchange mechanism for interacting with the E2EE server, enabling better integration with user applications.
+On the other hand, the server-sent events protocol efficiently notifies SKISSM and keeps the states of accounts and sessions updated with the E2EE messaging schemes.

 <p align="center">
 ![image](img/protocol.svg)